Ford Motor : Trump's tariffs on metals costs Ford $1 billion, CEO says | MarketScreener

 "From Ford’s perspective the metals tariffs took about $1 billion in profit from us," CEO James Hackett said at a Bloomberg conference in New York, "The irony of which is we source most of that in the U.S. today anyway.
 If it goes on any longer, it will do more damage."
 He did not specify what period the $1 billion covered.

-Despite buying the vast majority of steel and aluminum for U.S. production domestically, the tariffs could result in higher domestic commodity prices, according to Ford.
+Despite buying the vast majority of steel and aluminium for U.S. production domestically, the tariffs could result in higher domestic commodity prices, according to Ford.

 Ford shares were down 0.7 percent at $9.32.

-U.S. President Donald Trump's steel and aluminum tariffs will boost car prices by hiking commodity costs for manufacturers, automakers have warned.
+U.S. President Donald Trump's steel and aluminium tariffs will boost car prices by hiking commodity costs for manufacturers, automakers have warned.

 During the presidential campaign, Trump lambasted U.S. trade deficits as detrimental to American manufacturers and workers.